spokestack/spokestack-python/README.md

 ### Natural Language Understanding (NLU)

-Natural Language Understanding turns an utterance into a machine readable format.
+Natural Language Understanding turns an utterance into structured data a machine can act on.
 For our purposes, this is joint intent detection and slot filling.
 You can read more about the concepts [here](https://www.spokestack.io/docs/concepts/nlu).
 We like to think of intents as the action a user desires from an application, and slots as the optional arguments to fulfill the requested action.
 Our NLU model is initialized like this:

 ```python
 from spokestack.nlu.tflite import TFLiteNLU